erdogant/findpeaks/docs/source/Use-cases.rst

 ''''''''''''''

 The detection of peaks and valleys in stockmarket data can be challanging because of its unpredictable behavior.
-The use of peak detection techniques such as topology require a very specific set of input parameters and seem only to work for certain timeframes, scales, or trends (bull/bear/sideways) in the market.
+The use of peak detection techniques such as topology via :func:`findpeaks.stats.topology` require a very specific set of input parameters and seem only to work for certain timeframes, scales, or trends (bull/bear/sideways) in the market.

 To overcome these challanges, I developed the method ``Caerus`` and incorporated it in ``findpeaks``.
 ``Caerus`` is a python package (https://github.com/erdogant/caerus) that determines the local-minima with the corresponding local-maxima within the given time-frame.